 Confused?
 That is understandable.
 Always talk to a very experienced loan officer to navigate all of the variables in the mortgage industry.

 Back to Jumbo mortgage loans…

-For some states, such as Alabama, Arizona, Delaware, Minnesota, Maine, Michigan, Texas and Vermont, each county in the entire state has a maximum Conforming loan amount of $484,350, and that means in each of those states if you borrow $484,351 or more your loan would be considered a Jumbo loan.
+For some states, such as Alabama, Arizona, Delaware, Minnesota, Maine, Michigan, Texas and Vermont, each county in the entire state has a maximum Conforming loan amount of $484,350.
+That means in each of those states if you borrow $484,351 or more your loan would be considered a Jumbo loan.

-For some other states there are various counties with different maximum Conforming loan amounts, which means in each county a Jumbo loan amount may be different.
+For some other states there are various counties with different maximum Conforming loan amounts.
+This means in each county a Jumbo loan amount may be different.
 These would be states like California, Colorado, Idaho, Maryland, Massachusetts and Virginia.

 Some of the important requirements you might see in a Jumbo mortgage loan are:

 - Cash reserves: Jumbo loans have cash reserve requirements that require a borrower to have a certain amount of cash leftover after settlement “in reserve”.

 - Cash reserves for property other than the new home.
 Such as rental property and vacation homes.
 Or a retained primary residence that may later be sold or rented out after a borrower buys a new property.

 - Debt ratios: debt ratios can be more rigid on Jumbo loans than on Conforming loans.

 - Credit scores: credit score requirements are higher on Jumbo loans than on Conforming loans.